I’m Sorry, Dr. King. I’m So Sorry.

 The last chapter is about good ole NC and the NAACP’s Rev. William Barber and the Moral Monday protests in 2013.
 I was one of nearly a thousand who got arrested in that classically nonviolent “uprising,” and weren’t those the Good Old Days??

 Well, yeah, but not near good enough, if you know what I mean.
 The NC legislature, like many others, dominated by rightwing Republicans (there used to be other kinds), ignored us and still rushed through the door to mass voter suppression that Shelby opened.
-The chapter follows how that was done, and closes with the new vote suppression working so well that Thom (ugh) Tillis, who helped ram it through, getting elected to the U.S. Senate by just about the margin of votes that can be shown to have been newly suppressed.
+Berman’s chapter follows how that was done, and closes with the new vote suppression working so well that Thom (ugh) Tillis, who helped ram it through, got elected to the U.S. Senate by just about the margin of votes that can be shown to have been newly suppressed.

 Of course, the program has been ramped up in preparation for the 2016 races, with Voter ID and lots more.